angrybacon/doomsday-wiki/markdown/articles/2023/03/01/megacy.md

 I'm less happy with the sideboard.

-- The basic Island isn't dong enough work for my liking.
+- The basic Island isn't doing enough work for my liking.
 There aren't many situations where it's the only option, as you can often use a lotus petal instead.
 (Doishy's editor comments, "In this I disagree!")
 - I hate Subtlety as a card but it's probably a necessary evil with the